Zulfikar family: Notable members

 Salah Zulfikar was one of Egypt's heroes in its battle against the occupation while serving in the Egyptian National Police.
 He became an actor in 1956 and a film producer in 1958.
 He starred in over one hundred films.
 He is regarded as one of his country's most iconic male performers in the 20th century.
 Mahmoud Zulfikar was an architect, film director, actor, producer and screenwriter.
 He was a major cinematic figure in the Egyptian film industry.

 In the Businessworld, notable family members include Ahmed Bek Zulfikar, Abbas Helmi Bek Zulfikar, Mohammed Zulfikar, Mamdouh Zulfikar among others - who all worked in multiple business fields during the 19th and the 20th centuries.
 Ahmed Zulfikar was an Egyptian entrepreneur.
-He was one of the first founders of the modern irrigation systems technology in Egypt.
+He was one of the founders of the modern irrigation systems technology in Egypt.